splunk/public-o11y-docs/apm/span-tags/metricsets.rst

    * - Combined p90 for multiple services
     - ``A = data('service.request.duration.ns.p90', filter=filter('sf_service', 'apm-graphql', 'apm-api-peanuts'), rollup='average').mean().publish(label='A')``
     - ``A = histogram('service.request', filter=filter('sf_service', 'apm-graphql', 'apm-api-peanuts')).percentile(pct=90).publish(label='A')``

+.. note:: Because an aggregation is applied on histogram(), to display all of the metric sets separately, each dimension needs to be applied as a groupby.

 Each MMS has a set of dimensions you can use to monitor and alert on service performance.